anug7/superpoint_slam_sptam/README.md

 * point cloud:
 ![](imgs/point_cloud.png)

+SuperPoint Integration: [SuperPoint ](https://github.com/magicleap/SuperPointPretrainedNetwork)is used as Visual Frontend and it's used for educational purpose only.

 ### TODO:
 Exhaustive evaluation on datasets.
 (There seems to be a python package [MichaelGrupp/evo](https://github.com/MichaelGrupp/evo) for odometry/SLAM algorithm evaluation)